MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

             At the end of a development project I noticed existing accessibility issues  when the batteries in my mouse died.
 This [situational disability](www.google.com) required me to use my keyboard to navigate the website.
 I consulted the NCDOT with my concerns and volunteered to audit the UI and prepare a plan for remediation.

-            ### What is W.C.A.G. and Section 508?
+            ### What is W.C.A.G. & Section 508?

-            The <u>Web Content Accessibility Guidelines</u> are guidelines considered to be the benchmark for accessibility compliance. <u>Section 508</u>, as part of the Rehabilitation Act of 1973, is a law that requires government agencies to provide access to web and non-web electronic content to people with disabilities.
+            The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) are guidelines considered to be the benchmark for accessibility compliance.
+[Section 508](https://www.levelaccess.com/compliance-overview/section-508-compliance), as part of the Rehabilitation Act of 1973, is a law that requires government agencies to provide access to web and non-web electronic content to people with disabilities.
         - type: introw
           blurbsw:
             - imagew: img/citizen.png